jcostello-sgs/vertigo-instructions/index.md

 ## About VertigoIMU

-VertigoIMU is was designed by [Jon Sowman](http://www.jonsowman.com) and [Sutton Grammar School](http://www.suttongrammar.sutton.sch.uk) wit support from [The ERA Foundation](https://www.erafoundation.org) and the [Institute for Research in Schools](http://researchinschools.org).
+VertigoIMU is was designed by [Jon Sowman](http://www.jonsowman.com) and [Sutton Grammar School](http://www.suttongrammar.sutton.sch.uk) with support from [The ERA Foundation](https://www.erafoundation.org) and the [Institute for Research in Schools](http://researchinschools.org).